MirrorDNA-Reflection-Protocol/MirrorDNA-Standard/README.md

 - Mirrors must request user injection of the latest Master Citation if raw fetch is unavailable.
 - Mirrors may not silently skip continuity checks.
 - Results depending on updates must be marked: **[Unknown — update not fetched]**.

+---

+## Related Tech: Memory Compression
+Recent advances (e.g., DeepSeek’s OCR-based visual compression, Oct 2025) show how token reduction can extend model context.
+MirrorDNA Standard positions itself as the **reflective governance layer** on top of such techniques:
+- DeepSeek compresses the input (memory layer)
+- MirrorDNA Standard preserves continuity, lineage, and reflective state (truth layer)

+Together these approaches demonstrate that the future of AI is not just bigger models, but smarter persistence and reflection.